Liverpool's Shaqiri completes €6m move to Lyon on three-year deal

 Liverpool had rejected Lyon’s initial offer, thought to be worth only £4m, earlier this month, with sources describing that particular bid as “ridiculous.”

-But the determination of Lyon’s sporting director, Juninho Pernambucano, and manager Peter Bosz to land their top summer target has meant, after lengthy negotiations, a deal could be agreed.
+However the determination of Lyon’s sporting director Juninho Pernambucano and manager Peter Bosz to land their top summer target has meant, after lengthy negotiations, a deal could be agreed.

 "Olympique Lyonnais is pleased to have finally reached an agreement in principle with Liverpool for the transfer of the Swiss international midfielder, Xherdan Shaqiri," a statement on Lyon's website read after confirmation of the move.